Chomenor/ioef-cmod/cmod-readme.md

 - -1: Uses the resolution specified by r_customWidth and r_customHeight.
 - 3: Uses a 640x480 resolution (the original EF default).

+## Aspect Ratio Correction

+The following settings are supported to help with widescreen and aspect ratio related issues.

+- cg_aspectCorrect: Setting to 1 causes graphical components to be displayed at the original width, instead of stretching on widescreen displays. __(default: 1)__
+- cg_fov: A simple integer value such as "90" sets the horizontal FOV, same as in the orginal game.
+It is also possible to set a scaled value such as "85*", indicated by a trailing asterisk, which automatically scales with the width of the display. __(default: 85*)__
+- cg_aspectCorrectCenterHud: 0 = place HUD at edge of screen, 1 = place HUD at center 4:3 region of screen.
+Fractional values such as 0.5 are also supported.
+Note this setting won't work when certain mods are loaded. __(default: 0)__
+- cg_aspectCorrectGunPos: 0 = original behavor, 1 = fixes the gun view position so it doesn't drop on wider screens.
+A value of -1 uses whatever is set in cg_aspectCorrect. __(default: -1)__

 ## Font Scaling

 In the original game, the console and chat font are displayed at a fixed size, unlike other graphical components that scale with the resolution of the display.
 This can lead to the font appearing too small on high resolution displays. cMod adds a new setting called "cmod_font_scaling" intended to help compensate for this effect.